Why I volunteer - Yana Malem from Amentum

 The benefits for the volunteers, not just the participating children, are so wide and varied.
 That feeling you get from knowing you’re helping that child reach their potential and seeing just how much they value the one-on-one time with an adult to practise and learn is immeasurable.
 You also feel your own sense of achievement and pride as the sessions progress and you witness their abilities improving week-on-week.
 This programme really does work - it begins to have an impact even from the first week.

 It couldn’t be easier to offer up 30 minutes throughout your working week to really make a difference to a child’s future, as the reading sessions can be carried out from any location at a time that suits your work commitments.
-This also aligns with Jacob’s vision of creating a more connected, sustainable world and the positive impact this makes on a young reader cannot be overstated.
+This also aligns with Amentum’s vision of creating a more connected, sustainable world and the positive impact this makes on a young reader cannot be overstated.

 Have you got any tips for anyone starting out on the Chapter One journey?